-The Accounts Workflow process for initiating creation and termination requests for Lafayette NetIDs and system access is used for all new hires, transfers, retirements, and terminations, and applies to all part time and temporary positions.
+The Accounts Workflow process for initiating creation and termination requests for Lafayette NetIDs and access to services is used for all new hires, transfers, retirements, and terminations, and applies to all part time and temporary employees.

-Human Resources (for staff) and the Office of the Provost (for faculty) authorize the creation of NetIDs for new full time, part time, and temporary employees by sending an Accounts Workflow Request to ITS.
-Hiring supervisors provide the appropriate office with a completed Request for System Access form, which initiates the Accounts Workflow process and should be done at least ten working days prior to the employee start date.
+Human Resources (for staff) and the Office of the Provost (for faculty) authorize the creation of NetIDs for new full time, part time, and temporary employees by sending an Accounts Workflow Request to ITS containing information provided by hiring departments.
+This is known as the Accounts Workflow process and should initiated by contacting either office at least ten working days prior to an employee’s start date.

-Human Resources or Office of the Provost initiates the account creation process after the form has been received and during the same time that payroll authorization is created.
-For new hires, ITS creates a Lafayette NetID and arranges to evaluate and address desktop system needs for the new employee.
+Human Resources or Office of the Provost initiates the Accounts Workflow Request during the same time that payroll authorization is created.
+For new hires, ITS creates a Lafayette NetID, grants access to services, and arranges to evaluate and address desktop system needs for the new employee.

 Information Technology Services notifies hiring supervisors by email once the new hire’s NetID is created.
 The email will include NetID information, explain the access granted, and provide pointers to additional information and/or assistance.
 The hiring supervisor should communicate this information to the new hire as soon as possible.